Eric O. Freed, Ph.D.

 Poster Awards, Spring Research Festival

-Maya Swiderski was awarded "Outstanding Poster - Infectious Pathogens and Epidemiology" for her presentation at the 2016 Spring Research Festival, which is sponsored by the National Cancer Institute at Frederick and the other eight agencies of the National Interagency Confederation for Biological Research.
-Maya's presentation highlighted the research she conducted as a student trainee in the Freed Lab over the past year.
-Other members of the Freed Lab who won poster awards at the Spring Research Festival in previous years include Megan Mounts (2014), Scott MacDonald (2013), Darren D'Souza (2012), and Nishani Kuruppu (2011).
-All five of these award recipients were undergraduate students or Werner H. Kirsten student interns under the mentorship of Abdul Waheed.
+Ahlam Majadly was awarded "Outstanding Poster—Infectious Pathogens and Epidemiology" for her presentation at the 2019 Spring Research Festival, which is sponsored by the National Cancer Institute at Frederick and the other eight agencies of the National Interagency Confederation for Biological Research.
+Ahlam's presentation highlighted the research she conducted as a student trainee in the Freed Lab over the past year.
+Other members of the Freed Lab who won poster awards at the Spring Research Festival in previous years include Maya Swiderski (2016), Megan Mounts (2014), Scott MacDonald (2013), Darren D'Souza (2012), and Nishani Kuruppu (2011).
+All six of these award recipients were undergraduate students or Werner H. Kirsten student interns under the mentorship of Abdul Waheed.

 NIH Postbac Poster Day Awards